Healthy Homes Assessment Taradale

 Taradale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Taradale and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Taradale and New Zealand rental homes where it is reasonably practicable to install.

-• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Starting 1 July 2024